ScottLogic/blog/_posts/2016-09-01-using-d3-force-to-control-a-massive-display.md

 title: Using d3-force to control a massive tiny display
 date: 2016-09-01 00:00:00 Z
 categories:
-- cprice
 - Tech
 author: cprice
 layout: default_post
 summary: This post describes my entry into one of the hack events at JSConf.IS which challenged us to take control of the Northern Lights.
 It hopefully also serves as a nice introduction to creating visualisations with d3-force.
 ---

 I recently attended the very first [JSConf.IS](https://jsconf.is) in Reykjavik.
 It was a great conference and I can highly recommend it for next year.
 I've already blogged about [my highlights](highlights-from-jsconfis.html) so I thought I'd cover some of the other festivities.